OpenDataAlex/etlTest/README.md

-#projectTemplate
+#etlTest

 [![Build Status](https://travis-ci.org/dbaAlex/etlTest.png?branch=develop)](https://travis-ci.org/dbaAlex/etlTest) [![Coverage Status](https://coveralls.io/repos/dbaAlex/etlTest/badge.png?branch=develop)](https://coveralls.io/r/dbaAlex/etlTest?branch=develop)

 ##Installation

-You can install **projectTemplate** by downloading the source and using the setup.py script as follows:
+You can install **etlTest** by downloading the source and using the setup.py script as follows:

     $ git clone <<<Github link>>>
-    $ cd projectTemplate
+    $ cd etlTest
     $ python setup.py install

 This setup call installs all of the necessary python dependencies.
 There are a few external dependencies as well, so please see the section below labeled "Non-Python Dependencies".

 Once you have done that, its ready to run!

-### So what is <<<projectTemplate>>>?
+### So what is <<<etlTest>>>?

 ### Quickstart

-To actually use <<<projectTemplate>>>, you need a resource file for it to act on.
+To actually use <<<etlTest>>>, you need a resource file for it to act on.
 A most basic resource file can be found in the [res](https://github.com/dbaAlex/etlTest/tree/develop/res) directory of the project (testsuite.yml).
 Executing the following will take that resource, generate some python code in the output directory specified, and run the code which will display the output of the tests executed to your terminal.

     $ python etlTest/etlTest.py -f res/testsuite.yml -o /tmp/ -g -e

 ### Documentation

-The documentation for **<<<projectTemplate>>>** can be found on Read the Docs [here](https://etlTest.readthedocs.org/en/latest/).
+The documentation for **<<<etlTest>>>** can be found on Read the Docs [here](https://etlTest.readthedocs.org/en/latest/).

 ### Non-Python Dependencies